brendenlake/MLC/README.md

 ```

 ### Sampling model responses for the open-ended task
 The models can be asked to mimic human responses on the open-ended task.
 Again, a full set of samples from the models is available on [this webpage](https://cims.nyu.edu/~brenden/supplemental/BIML-supp-results/sysgen.html).
-To reproduce the results for BIML, you can type the following two commands to generate a HTML page.
+To reproduce the results for MLC, you can type the following two commands to generate a HTML page.
 ```python
 python eval.py --episode_type open_end_freeform --sample_iterative --fn_out_model net-BIML-open-ended-top.pt
 ```